BartGo/gam-forth/README.md

-# Fig-Forth sources by Roland Pantoła
+# fig-FORTH Work by Roland Pantoła

-The repository contains:
+This repository contains...
-* Game development environment (based on heavily modified APX Extended Fig-Forth for Atari 8-bit)
+* an original game development environment for Atari 800XL (based on modified APX Extended fig-FORTH)
-* Sources of 8-bit games
+* sources of 8-bit games
+* materials from a Forth course published in "Tajemnice Atari" (Atari Secrets) in the 1990s

-The sources were generously donated by Mr Pantoła to the *Polish Society for Preserving the Technical Heritage*, to be released for all the fans of Forth and Atari.
+These items have been generously offered by Mr Pantoła to the "Polish Society for Preserving the Technical Heritage", for release to the wider Forth and Atari communities.

+The floppy disks were digitized by Mono and Trub.

 Work in progress.
+Files and additional documentation are being released gradually.

 ## Index